 \subsection{Cyclic loading-unloading}

 In this example, we extended the compressive loading-unloading condition applied in the previous example from a single cycle to multiple cycles to understand how the stress evolves under cyclic conditions.
-We kept the maximum applied true strain, material properties, and time step size corresponding to each strain rate same as the previous example, and performed the simulations at three representative true strain rates: $5 \times 10^{-2}$ s$^{-1}$ (low), $5$ s$^{-1}$ (moderate), and $5 \times 10^{3}$ s$^{-1}$ (high), for 5 cycles.
+We kept the maximum applied true strain, material properties, and time step size corresponding to each strain rate the same as in the previous example, and performed the simulations at three representative true strain rates: $5 \times 10^{-2}$ s$^{-1}$ (low), $5$ s$^{-1}$ (moderate), and $5 \times 10^{3}$ s$^{-1}$ (high), for 5 cycles.
 We followed the same solution and constitutive computation procedure as the previous example.
 The resulting stress-strain response for the first to fifth cycles for all the applied strain rates is provided in Figure \ref{fig:cyclic-loading-example}(a)--(c).
 At the lowest true strain rate (0.05 s$^{-1}$), the non-equilibrium response is dominated by the molecular relaxation mechanism, which results in nearly identical stress-strain response from cycle to cycle (Figure \ref{fig:cyclic-loading-example}(a)).
 This can be further confirmed from Figure \ref{fig:cyclic-loading-example}(d), which shows the dissipative energy density to remain almost the same from cycle to cycle.
-On the other hand, at intermediate true strain rate (5 s$^{-1}$), we can see that the magnitude of the dissipative energy density becomes stabilized after two cycles, and at the highest true strain rate (5000 s$^{-1}$), it takes about three cycles before the dissipative energy density becomes constant.
-We should note that the apparent drop in the dissipative energy density over the cycle is higher at 5000 s$^{-1}$ than that at 5 s$^{-1}$ as more polymer chains get realigned at high strain, resulting in less dissipation of the energy.
+On the other hand, at an intermediate true strain rate (5 s$^{-1}$), we can see that the magnitude of the dissipative energy density becomes stabilized after two cycles, and at the highest true strain rate (5000 s$^{-1}$), it takes about three cycles before the dissipative energy density becomes constant.
+We should note that the apparent drop in the dissipative energy density from cycle to cycle is larger at 5000 s$^{-1}$ than at 5 s$^{-1}$, as a larger fraction of the polymer network aligns with the flow direction at the higher strain rate, resulting in lower energy dissipation in subsequent cycles..
 For both cases, we can see a decrease in the magnitude of the dissipative energy density, which is also evident from the change in size of the hysteresis loop over multiple cycles as depicted in Figure \ref{fig:cyclic-loading-example}(b)--(c), respectively.
-With the increasing number of loading-unloading cycles at high strain rate, making a higher volume fraction of the polymer network to be aligned with the direction of the flow, the polymer network can carry more load elastically, causing a higher peak stress and a decrease in dissipative energy density.
+With the increasing number of loading-unloading cycles at high strain rate, as a higher volume fraction of the polymer network becomes aligned with the direction of the flow, the polymer network can carry more load elastically, causing a higher peak stress and a decrease in dissipative energy density.